 Joining the Council meant being able to advertise his firm as a member and publish articles under the Forbes imprimatur.

-It is easy to assume membership and some by-lines at Forbes means more than it actually does.
+It is easy to assume membership and some by-lines at Forbes means more than it does.

 It is not hard for unethical people to purchase a thin veneer of respectability.
-There are even private, for profit, online review websites who very aggressively market reputation management services to businesses.
+There are even private, for-profit, online review websites that very aggressively market reputation management services to businesses.

 Regal Assets itself was a master at affiliate marketing, compensating scores of online marketers to spin up "review" sites that pooh-poohed legitimate businesses and pointed readers instead to Regal Assets.
 (In fact, Money Metals once had to take legal action against a Regal Assets affiliate illegally trading on our good name.)

 Size and longevity offer limited assurance to investors as well.
 Mega-banks like JPMorgan Chase and Wells Fargo have been around for more than 100 years and have millions of clients.
 But these institutions have their rap sheets for swindling people in various ways.

 Bullion investors have to judge a dealer for themselves.
 Reading customer reviews at the Better Business Bureau, which is a not-for-profit, is generally worth doing.

 Look for a pattern of BBB complaints that indicate a company either isn't shipping at all or shipping after a delay that is much longer than expected.

 Virtually all of the dealers which failed in recent years exhibited this pattern in advance.

 It's also a good idea to call prospective dealers and evaluate how you are treated.